-K. Service and Service Returns
+L. Service and Service Returns

-- During each game, the server and receiver must both be ready to begin the next point within a twenty (20) second interval.
-See page 10.
-Rule C-2. - 2.
-Faults played as good must be questioned before the service return is played by the server.
+- 1. During each game, the server and receiver must both be ready to begin the next point within a twenty (20) second interval. - Faults played as good must be questioned before the service return is played by the server.
 All challenges must be made verbally.
 If the receiver returns the ball in a solo-chair-umpired match, and the server believes the serve is out, the server is allowed to make a first volley or half-volley before appealing to the chair umpire for an overrule.
 But if he/she remains in the back court, an appeal must be made before playing the ball.
 If the overrule is granted, the server gets two (2) serves if the overrule is on the first serve and one (1) serve if the overrule is on a second serve.
-If the overrule is not granted, then the point goes to the receiver. - 3.
-A player is entitled to feint with his/her body.
+If the overrule is not granted, then the point goes to the receiver.

+- 3. A player is entitled to feint with his/her body.
 The player may change position on the court at any time including during the delivery of the serve.
 In doubles, the partner of the server or the receiver may do the same.
 A player may not wave a racquet or arms, nor may he/she talk or make noise in an attempt to create a distraction prior to the delivery of the service. - 4.
 Returning a service that is obviously out (accompanied by an "out" call) is a form of rudeness and/or gamesmanship.
-However, a fast serve that just misses the line will frequently be returned as a matter of self-protection, even though an "out' call is made. - If the receiver returns a ball and simultaneously calls it "out" but then overrules the first call because he/she realizes that the ball was good, then follow rule J-6, page 13.
+However, a fast serve that just misses the line will frequently be returned as a matter of self-protection, even though an "out' call is made. - 5.
+If the receiver returns a ball and simultaneously calls it "out" but then overrules the first call because he/she realizes that the ball was good, the point goes to the opponent.

-L. Point Penalty System
+M. Point Penalty System